 So, if you want to discover everything there is to know about this incredible company and how shopping with PayPal has revolutionized the world of digital payment, keep on reading.

-- 70 million people used PayPal’s One Touch payments in 2017.
+- 80 million people use PayPal’s One Touch payments.

 - In 2013, PayPal accidentally credited one man’s account with more than $92 quadrillion.

 Let’s dive right into some of the most remarkable online facts and stats about the PayPal money market as of today.

 PayPal was founded in 1998, and since then, it has witnessed an astounding growth in users.

 1. Within the first three years of launching, the company had 10.2 million users.